cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 2. Write a configuration file to compile a C++ executable
 3. Pass compiler options via the build system
 4. Use the build system to generate the executable
+5. Write a configuration file to compile a library and link the library to a C++ executable

 #### Caveats